Alastair Humphreys is a record-breaking and award-winning adventurer.

 Alastair Humphreys is a very popular motivational speaker who shares his experiences through a presentation crammed with adventure and stories relevant to anyone.

-The lessons he learnt about himself in the world’s wild places are accompanied by striking photography and eloquenced humour.
+The lessons he learnt about himself in the world’s wild places are accompanied by striking photography and humour.

 His expeditions provide a spectacular, original case study of self-motivation, setting small targets to achieve outrageous goals, the rewards of risk and teamwork, the power of story-telling, overcoming difficult times and self-doubt, the magnificence of our world, and a call to arms that nothing is achieved without being bold enough to begin it.

-These short, adventurous journeys close to home – encourage people to take practical steps to challenge themselves by undertaking adventures of their own and improving their physical health, mental well-being, and all-important work/life balance.
+These short, adventurous journeys close to home, encourage people to take practical steps to challenge themselves by undertaking their own adventures, helping to improve their physical health, mental well-being, and all-important work/life balance.

-His inspiring message, light-hearted yet compelling, reminds people what “difficult” really means and that we are all able to achieve great things.
+His inspiring message, light-hearted, yet compelling, reminds people what “difficult” really means and that we are all able to achieve great things.